 Qualified Income Trust

 You may still have too many assets to qualify for Medicaid benefits, but those assets can be protected from Medicaid’s Estate Recovery Program.
-Your elder law attorney may recommend transferring them to a trust called a Qualified Income Trust (QIT) or Miller Trust.
-It is an irrevocable trust managed by a trustee who has legal control of the funds.
-Once they are transferred, they are no longer countable assets.
+Your elder law attorney may recommend transferring them to an irrevocable trust, sometimes referred to as a Medicaid Income Only Trust, a Qualified Income Trust, or a Miller Trust.
+An irrevocable trust is managed by a trustee you choose, who then has legal control of the assets in the irrevocable trust.
+Once those assets are transferred to the irrevocable trust, they are no longer countable assets for Medicaid estate recovery, but the act of transferring the assets to the irrevocable trust may make you ineligible for a period of time if it is not made 5 years prior to applying for Chronic Care Medicaid benefits or 2 1/2 years prior to applying for Community Care Medicaid benefits.